sherry-ger/workshop/Labs/Lab4.md

 ### APMServer

 Let's start the APM server.
 The APM server is actually just a shipper.
-It enrich and transform the events that are sent from APM agent and ingest them into Elasticsearch.
+It enriches and transforms events that are sent from APM agents and forwards them to Elasticsearch.

 1. Start a new terminal
 2. Go to the metricbeat directory, `cd elastic/apm-server-7.5.2-linux-x86_64/`